Next day installation

 Cupboard

-installing the combi boiler in a cupboard helps to minimise noise and visual impact within the living space.
+Installing the combi boiler in a cupboard helps minimise noise and visual impact within the living space.
 The cupboard provides a designated and enclosed area for the boiler, reducing noise transmission to adjacent rooms and ensuring a tidier appearance in the home.

 Boilers should be installed in well-ventilated areas away from sleeping quarters to minimise exposure to carbon monoxide and noise disturbances.
 Consulting with heating professionals helps determine the most suitable location based on safety and practical considerations.